Understanding Print Settings When Ordering Parts: FDM and Resin parts

 200 microns (0.2mm) - Available for all materials

-This is by far the most common thickness setting.
+- This is by far the most common thickness setting.

-At this setting layer lines are usually visible
+- At this setting, layer lines are usually visible.

-This is optimal for print time and overall part cost.
+- This is optimal for print time and overall part cost.

 100 microns (0.1mm) - Available for selected materials only

-At this layer height individual layer lines are not usually visible unless you are looking very closely.
+- At this layer height, individual layer lines are not usually visible unless you are looking very closely.
 This makes it a better option for parts where surface finish is the primary consideration.

-You may also come across layer height of 300 microns being used in the industry.
-Traditionally this has helped to reduce print time and cost.
-However, we find that with modern printers going from 0.2mm layer height to 0.3mm does not really reduce printing time or cost, but has a potential to reduce part strength.
+Our recommended thickness setting is 200 microns for most parts, as it provides a good balance between cost and print quality.
+You may also come across a layer height of 300 microns being used in the industry.
+Traditionally, this has helped to reduce print time and cost.
+However, we find that with modern printers, going from 0.2mm layer height to 0.3mm does not really reduce printing time or cost but has the potential to reduce part strength.

 2. Infill: How Strong Do You Need It?

 Your FDM 3D printed part is generally not 100% solid plastic on the inside.
-Instead, it's printed with an internal latticework called "infill".
+Instead, it's printed with an internal latticework called "infill."
 The infill density refers to how dense this internal structure is.

 20% Infill - Low strength

-Best for: Most non-functional prototypes, visual models, and parts that don't need to withstand significant stress.
+- Best for: Most non-functional prototypes, visual models, and parts that don't need to withstand significant stress.

-Benefits: Faster printing, uses less material (more cost-effective)
+- Benefits: Faster printing, uses less material (more cost-effective).

-Expectation: OK structural integrity for general use.
+- Expectation: OK structural integrity for general use.

 50% Infill - Stronger, More Durable Parts

-Best for: Functional prototypes, mechanical components, and parts that will experience moderate loads or stress.
+- Best for: Functional prototypes, mechanical components, and parts that will experience moderate loads or stress.

-Benefits: Significantly increased strength and rigidity compared to 20% infill.
+- Benefits: Significantly increased strength and rigidity compared to 20% infill.

-Expectation: Much more robust, but uses more material and takes longer to print.
+- Expectation: Much more robust, but uses more material and takes longer to print.

 80% Infill - Maximum Strength & Rigidity

-Best for: High-stress functional parts, jigs, fixtures, and components that require near-solid strength.
+- Best for: High-stress functional parts, jigs, fixtures, and components that require near-solid strength.

-Benefits: Close to maximum strength an FDM part can achieve.
+- Benefits: Close to maximum strength an FDM part can achieve.

-Expectation: Very strong and heavy, but the longest print time and highest material usage.
+- Expectation: Very strong and heavy, but the longest print time and highest material usage.

 Resin (SLA) Prints